-The weighted-average assumption used in developing the postretirement benefit obligation as of December 31 is as follows:
+The weighted-average assumption used in developing the postretirement benefit obligation as of December 31, 1999 and 1998 was 7.5% and 6.25%, respectively.

-1998 1997 Discount rate 6.25% 7.00%

-For measurement purposes, an 8.5% annual rate of increase in the cost of covered health care benefits was assumed for 1999.
-Ultimately, the health care cost trend rate is expected to decrease gradually to 4.75% by 2006, and remain at that level thereafter.
+For measurement purposes, an 8.75% annual rate of increase in the cost of covered health care benefits was assumed for 2000.
+Ultimately, the health care cost trend rate is expected to decrease gradually to 5.50% by 2006, and remain at that level thereafter.

 Assumed health care cost trend rates have a significant effect on the amounts reported for health care plans.
-A one percentage point change in assumed health care cost trend rates would have the following effects for the year ended December 31, 1998 (in millions):
+A one percentage point change in assumed health care cost trend rates would have the following effects for the year ended December 31, 1999 (in millions):

-1 Percentage 1 Percentage Point Increase Point Decrease Effect on aggregate of service and interest cost components of net periodic postretirement benefit cost \$ 1.2 \$ (1.1) Effect on accumulated postretirement benefit obligation 13.0 (12.2)
+1 PERCENTAGE 1 PERCENTAGE POINT INCREASE POINT DECREASE Effect on aggregate of service and interest cost components of net periodic postretirement benefit cost \$ 1.5 \$(1.1) Effect on accumulated postretirement benefit obligation 11.3 (9.3)